shirlei/online-services-identity-lifecycle-screenshots/Adobe/README.md

 5 - Inform other personal details required by Adobe that were not available or shared by Google and then click on *Create account* ([05-adobe-create-account-fed.png](./create/05-adobe-create-account-fed.png)).

 ### Usage and Maintenance

-1 - After accessing the initial page and clicking on *Sign in*, fill in the email address on the sign-in form and click continue ([01-adobe-account-login.png](./usage/adobe-account-login.png)).
+1 - After accessing the initial page and clicking on *Sign in*, fill in the email address on the sign-in form and click continue ([01-adobe-account-login.png](./usage/adobe-account-login.png)) or if you created your account with a third-party sign-in like Google, choose that option to connect using it.

 2 - Fill in your password and click continue ([02-adobe-account-login.png](./usage/02-adobe-account-login.png)).